|Nutrition Facts (per serving)|

 Make the Marinade

-- In a large nonreactive mixing bowl or plastic zip-top page, combine lime juice, soy sauce, Worcestershire sauce, and minced garlic.
+In a large nonreactive mixing bowl or plastic zip-top bag, combine lime juice, soy sauce, Worcestershire sauce, and minced garlic.

 Make the Seasoned Flour Coating

 In a separate mixing bowl or plastic zip-top bag, combine the flour, paprika, pepper, and salt and mix well.